 The City Manager pays 100% of his share of the cost for his CalPERS retirement plan.
 The City pays ONLY the employer’s share of the cost.

-The City Attorney is NOT a City employee.
+The City Attorney is not a City employee.
 City Attorney services are provided through an agreement.
-Click here to see the agreement.

 Glendora Municipal Code 2.09.060 states that the City Manager is the appointing authority for all positions (except City Manager and City Attorney), including the City Clerk and City Treasurer.
 Appointment of Department Directors shall be subject to ratification by the City Council.
 Click here to see the department director job descriptions.